 Best Apps to Compress Video on Android without Losing Quality

 The recommended video compressors Android are not equal in price, some freeware and some shareware.
+Free video compression apps for Android may have file size limit.
 Opt for the one you need based on your specific demand and budget.

 1. Video Compress

 This video reducing application wins 4.2 score (based on 41354 reviews) on Google Play store.
 Most of users regard it as a qualified video compressor Android to shrink video size with high, normal and low quality grounded on the compression ratio you choose.
 It also comes with extra boon - extract subtitles from video and rotate video to help you better customize video footage for Emailing, uploading and storage on Android phones and tablets.
 It can be free downloaded or purchased in-app for more features starting from $0.41.